 In Figure~\ref{fig:bound}, the ``original'' (blue) line represents the DKW CDF bound of the initial samples without additional data.
 The ``$B(\theta)$'' (orange) line and ``$B(LB)$'' (green) line represent the CDF bound in Theorem~\ref{thm:two_subdomains} without exploration, where the decision threshold is at $\theta$ and $LB$, respectively.
 The ``$B^e(LB, \theta,\epsilon)$'' (red) line represents the bound in Theorem~\ref{thm:three_subdomains} with exploration probability $\epsilon$.

 From Figure \ref{fig:bound}, we first observe that the green line ($B(LB)$, which observes new samples with $x\geq LB=6$) provides a tighter bound than the orange line ($B(\theta)$, which observes new samples with $x\geq \theta=8$), with both providing tighter bounds than the blue line (original DKW bound, before any new samples are observed).
-This is because collecting more samples from the disclosed region results in a decrease in the CDF error bound, as noted by Proposition~\ref{prop:B(LB) < B(theta)}.
-Additionally, we can observe from the trajectory of the red line ($B^e(LB, \theta,\epsilon)$, which observes a fraction $\epsilon$ of new samples from $(LB, \theta)$, and all new samples above $\theta$) that introducing exploration enlarges the CDF error bound due to the additional union bound, but it also enables the collection of more samples, leading to a decrease in the CDF error bound as $\epsilon$ increases; note that this observation aligns with Proposition~\ref{prop:B(LB, theta, 1) < B(LB, theta, epsilon)}.
+This is shown by that the green line is below the orange line, which is also below the blue line.
+This improvement is due to collecting more samples from the disclosed region results in a decrease in the CDF error bound, as noted by Proposition~\ref{prop:B(LB) < B(theta)}.
+Additionally, we can observe from the trajectory of the red line ($B^e(LB, \theta,\epsilon)$, which observes a fraction $\epsilon$ of new samples from $(LB, \theta)$, and all new samples above $\theta$) that introducing exploration enlarges the CDF error bound due to the additional union bound, but it also enables the collection of more samples, leading to a decrease in the CDF error bound as $\epsilon$ increases (evidenced by the red line is decreasing when $\epsilon$ increases along the x-axis); note that this observation aligns with Proposition~\ref{prop:B(LB, theta, 1) < B(LB, theta, epsilon)}.